Functors of actions: Cosmological gravitology

 \subsubsection{GR limit}

-Note that in the limit of the integral actions become a sum of some action, we recover the simple theory of General Relativity.
-In particular, we have that: \refEq{eq:action_EFT} reduces to \refEq{eq:GRAction}, if we assume that the Integral of possible actions, $\int_{\Omega_S} dS' $ reduces to a simple sum of actions $\sum_{i={1,2}} S_i$, and therefore we write:
+Note that in the limit that the integral over the set of actions becomes a sum of a discrete number of actions, we recover the simple theory of GR.
+In particular, we have that \refEq{eq:action_FA} reduces to \refEq{eq:GRAction} if we assume that the integral of possible actions, $\int_{\Omega_S} dS' $, reduces to a simple sum of actions, $\sum_{i={1,2}} S_i$, and therefore we write: